yaewon0411/blog/projects/proj-1.md

 ---
 layout: post
-title: 'AI detecting whether safety equipment is worn at construction sites'
+title: 'AI service detecting whether safety equipment is worn at construction sites'
 ---

 According to the number of construction site accidents does not decrease,